georgeOsdDev/acs-email-event-handler/README.md

 This project provides an Azure Functions-based system that subscribes to Azure Communication Services (ACS) Email events via Event Grid, keeps the Managed Suppression List optimal, and includes test email sending and suppression list query/management endpoints.

+> **⚠️ Validation Project**: This is a validation/proof-of-concept project to demonstrate ACS Email event handling and suppression list management.
+It is provided as a sample for learning and testing purposes.

 ## Features
 - Send test emails
 - Subscribe to ACS Email events via Event Grid